 Like the probate process described above, the trust administration process is complex, and a trustee will require guidance from experienced counsel to comply with the trust terms, be fully knowledgeable of his or her fiduciary duties, and comply with the law.
 The administration process also involves notifying creditors in a specific and timely fashion, paying or denying to pay creditors, managing the assets, filing tax returns, paying taxes, and acting in a competent, ethical manner known as fiduciary duty.
 A breach of that duty may result in serious adverse consequences to a trustee.

 The Sargoy Law Firm represents and advises both personal and professional trustees as well as trust beneficiaries.

 Protecting Your Rights In Probate And Trust Litigation

 When someone dies, disputes between the deceased person’s estate or trust, on the one hand, and heirs or beneficiaries, on the other hand, may arise.
 As with most court proceedings, there are strict time frames for litigating such disputes.
 Failure to meet those time frames can lead to difficulties in maintaining challenges to wills or trusts, or possibly prevent a person from bringing such challenges altogether.
 Time is of the essence in all probate, estate, and trust matters.
 Consulting with a knowledgeable attorney as soon as a death occurs is critically important to evaluate and act promptly to preserve evidence, which is an essential component to prevailing in any lawsuit.

 Let Us Help You

-Contact our attorneys for a confidential and knowledgeable consultation about your suspected elder abuse case by calling 310-208-1003 or 310-472-7113.
+Contact our attorneys for a confidential and knowledgeable consultation about your suspected elder abuse case by calling 310-208-1003.
 Our offices serve clients in Los Angeles and throughout California.